Quantify the value of Netskope One SSE – Get the 2024 Forrester Total Economic Impact™ study

 • Devices

-Luckily, zero trust technologies have been maturing to address these new requirements.
 ZT essentially adopts a “default-deny” approach to security that requires all users and devices attempting access to be verified first.
-New ZT cloud security solutions are highly scalable and give users safe access to applications, as opposed to the network, to effectively protect private applications and data from breaches or misuse.
-These ZT capabilities combine with the far-reaching capabilities of security service edge in order to protect their business from an ever-evolving security landscape.
+Zero Trust cloud security solutions are highly scalable and give users safe access to applications, as opposed to the network, to effectively protect private applications and data from breaches or misuse.
+These Zero Trust capabilities combine with the far-reaching capabilities of security service edge to protect their business from an ever-evolving security landscape.

 plus image